Twins’ 6-run rally in 8th beats Orioles 8-3 after delay

 Baltimore’s DJ Stewart hit a two-run homer for a 3-2 lead as the first batter following a 45-minute rain delay in the eighth.
 But Minnesota rallied with six straight two-out hits in the bottom half.

+“That was just flat-out awesome to watch,” Twins manager Rocco Baldelli said.
+“Not the easiest types of at-bats, you’re facing some guys with really unique, kind of crazy stuff.
+And our guys went up there and battled.”

-Jorge Alcala (1-1), who returned to the mound after the delay, allowed two runs and two hits in an inning for the Twins.
+Jorge Alcala (1-1), who returned to the mound after the delay, allowed two runs and two hits in an inning for Minnesota.

-Trevor Larnach and Kyle Garlick homered for Minnesota, which had four starters active but not available to start the game due to injury.
-The Twins have won three of their past four games.
+Trevor Larnach and Kyle Garlick homered for the Twins, who had four starters active but not available to start the game due to injury.
+They have won four of their past five games.

+“We’re starting to heat up a little bit,” Garver said.
+“Bats are getting hotter.
+The weather is warming up.
+The guys are feeling good.
+And we’re going to just keep rolling on that.”

 The teams opened the three-game series with matching 17-29 records, the worst mark in the majors.
 Baltimore has lost seven games in a row and 14 of its past 16.